QIB-Sheffield/weasel.github.io/Scripting.md

     dicom_object["SeriesDescription"] = "New Series"
 ```
 # Read DICOM
-A collection of method to read DICOM files.
+A collection of methods to read DICOM files.

 ```markdown
 list = dicom_object[label]